cyrden/master_thesis/README.md

 ./ospfd/plugins_manager/plugins_ui
 ```
 Then you can input the path to your manifesto file.
 A sample file is available in ospfd/plugins/manifesto\_example.txt

+If the monitoring server is launched, you should see some message that arrive when the bytecodes from the manifest file are injected.

 ### Run the monitoring server
 To run the monitoring server (monitoring are sending some datas to it) use the following command